 Teacher education candidates engage in a planned sequence of courses and accompanying clinical experiences in local community and school sites.
 Courses and assessments ensure candidates have demonstrated appropriate mastery of (1) content taught in the Colorado Academic Standards and (2) professional practices and dispositions associated with the Colorado Teacher Quality Standards listed below.

 - Teachers demonstrate mastery of and pedagogical expertise in the content they teach.
+The secondary teacher has knowledge of literacy and mathematics and is an expert in his or her content endorsement area(s).

 - Teachers establish a safe, inclusive and respectful learning environment for a diverse population of students.